 To find out if you could be eligible to work with one of our solicitors, or to learn more about claims for tinnitus, contact our advisors today.
 Through a free consultation, they can evaluate your claim, answer any questions you may have, and may be able to connect you with a solicitor from our panel.
 Contact our team today by:

 Below we have recommended guides on our site as well as other sites where you can find relevant and useful resources.

-This guide from the NHS looks at what tinnitus is, its causes and what you can do if you have tinnitus.
+- NHS Guide To Tinnitus: This guide from the NHS looks at what tinnitus is, its causes and what you can do if you have tinnitus.

-In this guide, we look at employment law in the UK and how you can make a personal injury claim with a solicitor against your employer.
+- A Guide To Employment Law In The UK: In this guide, we look at employment law in the UK and how you can make a personal injury claim with a solicitor against your employer.

-In this guide, we look at what rights people in the UK have after an accident in the workplace.
+- Your Rights After An Accident At Work: In this guide, we look at what rights people in the UK have after an accident in the workplace.